royerlab/dexp/README.md

 # Examples:

-The folowing examples can be test on the micro1 shared folder:
+The folowing examples can be tested on existing datasets:

 Gathers info on the dataset '2019-07-03-16-23-15-65-f2va.mch7' with napari:
 ```